-Reginald D. Williams II (Reggie) joined the Commonwealth Fund in 2020 as the Vice President of the International Health Policy and Practice Innovations program.
-In this role, he is responsible for fostering international dialogue, exchange, and education that enables U.S. policy makers and healthcare leaders to learn from cross-national experiences.
+Reginald D. Williams II (Reggie) joined the Commonwealth Fund in 2020 as vice president of the International Health Policy and Practice Innovations program.
+In this role, he is responsible for fostering international dialogue, exchange, and education that enables U.S. policymakers and health care leaders to learn from cross-national experiences.
 He is responsible for the organization’s international benchmarking activities, its international research and policy analysis, and the educational exchanges it conducts with key international partners.
-Critical to all activities is the cultivation of a robust international network of senior policy makers and healthcare leaders, including The Commonwealth Fund’s Harkness Fellowships in Health Care Policy and Practice.
-Prior to joining the Fund, Mr. Williams was at Avalere Health, a consulting firm dedicated to improving healthcare, where he served as Managing Director focusing on health care delivery innovation and digital health.
-During his 15 years at Avalere, Reggie led the firm’s Evidence-Based Medicine Policy practice and several other practice groups, including managing the firm’s Tel Aviv operations, and helping to build a network of consulting firms from around the world with whom Avalere could collaborate.
-Prior to joining Avalere, Reggie was a member of the health policy team at the National Academy of Social Insurance (NASI).
-He serves on the board of directors of Mental Health America, a nonprofit dedicated to helping people live mentally healthier lives.
-Reggie earned an AB in Biomedical Ethics from Brown University.
+Critical to all activities is the cultivation of a robust international network of senior policymakers and health care leaders, including the Commonwealth Fund’s Harkness Fellowships in Health Care Policy and Practice.
+Prior to joining the Fund, Mr. Williams was at Avalere Health, a consulting firm dedicated to improving health care, where he served as managing director focusing on health care delivery innovation and digital health.
+During his 15 years at Avalere, he led the firm’s Evidence-Based Medicine Policy practice and several other practice groups, including managing the firm’s Tel Aviv operations, and helping to build a network of consulting firms from around the world with whom Avalere could collaborate.
+Prior to joining Avalere, he was a member of the health policy team at the National Academy of Social Insurance (NASI).
+Previously, he served as chair of the board of directors at Mental Health America, a nonprofit dedicated to helping people live mentally healthier lives.
+Mr. Williams earned an A.B. in Biomedical Ethics from Brown University.

 Vice President, International Health Policy and Practice Innovations, The Commonwealth Fund